 If the coarctation of the aorta is severe, the ECG may show thickening of the walls of the lower heart chambers (ventricular hypertrophy).

 Chest X-ray.
 A chest X-ray creates images of your heart and lungs.
 A chest X-ray might show a narrowing in the aorta at the site of the coarctation or an enlarged section of the aorta or both.

 Magnetic resonance imaging (MRI).
 An MRI uses a powerful magnetic field and radio waves to produce detailed images of your heart and blood vessels.
 This test can show the location and severity of the coarctation of the aorta, damage to other blood vessels, and any other heart defects.
 Your doctor may also use MRI results to guide treatment.

 Computerized tomography (CT) scan.
 A CT scan uses a series of X-rays to create detailed cross-sectional images of your body.

 Resection with end-to-end anastomosis.
-This method involves removing the narrowed segment of the aorta (resection) followed by connecting the two ends of the aorta together (anastomosis).
+This method involves removing the narrowed segment of the aorta (resection) followed by connecting the two healthy sections of the aorta together (anastomosis).

 Subclavian flap aortoplasty.
-A portion of the blood vessel that delivers blood to your left arm (left subclavian artery), might be used to expand the narrowed area of the aorta.
+A part of the blood vessel that delivers blood to your left arm (left subclavian artery) might be used to expand the narrowed area of the aorta.